They are Finally Legal! How to Fly Your Drone Over NYC

 Click the “Next” button at the bottom of the page to proceed to the next section.

-In the “Drone Details” section, click the “Add Drone” button to add each individual UA device.
+In the “Drone Detail” section, click the “Add Drone” button to add each individual UA device.

 On the next screen:

-Provide all required information for the Drone(s), including make, model, year of manufacture, weight, registered owner name, serial number, and FAA registration number.
+Provide all required information for the Drone(s).
+Include the make, model, and year of manufacture.
+Provide the weight, registered owner name, serial number, and FAA registration number.

-Remember to attach a copy of the FAA‐issued Small UAS Certificate of Registration for each Device, if applicable.
+If applicable, remember to attach a copy of the FAA‐issued Small UAS Certificate of Registration for each Device.
 Additionally, attach all required FAA‐issued waivers and authorizations in this section.
 (You will also be asked about 107 Waivers in the Flight Details section later in the application.)

 When all Devices are entered, click the “Submit” button at the bottom of the page.